veevelder/quick-combat/README.md

 * **Combat Playlist** - select from a list of playlists to play when starting combat, or None to not change the playlist.
 * **Fanfare Playlist** - select from a list of playlists to play when combat ends, will randomly select a track to play.
+* **Boss Combat Playlist** - select from a list of playlists to play when starting combat, or None to not change the playlist.
+This is seperate from the Combat Playlist.
 * **Only Roll Initiative for NPCs?** - When adding combatants to the combat tracker, only roll for NPCs and not PCs.
 If your players like to roll their own initiatives.
 * **Combat Experience Tracking** - (DND5E Only!)
 For any defeated NPCs will add any experience and for all PCs in combat will add any gained experience.
 * **GM Experience Whisper** - Only Message the GM the experience gained.